-Many modern Tarot readers will tell you that you can’t ask ‘Yes/No’ type questions of the Tarot.
+Many modern Tarot readers will tell you that you can’t ask ‘Yes-No’ type questions of the Tarot.
 The truth is, you can ask anything and any type of question of the Tarot… just be prepared for a ‘maybe’ when asking ‘Does he love me?’ or ‘Will he come back?’
+In today’s post, we will look at some commonly used Yes-No Love Tarot Techniques.

-There are many ways of getting the cards to give you a ‘yes’ or ‘no.’ Here are a few of my personal favourites:
+There are many different ways of getting the Tarot cards to give you a ‘yes’ or ‘no.’ Here are a few of my personal favourites:

-3 card answer with reversals: Mix the cards to include reversals.
-Make sure that there is roughly 50% reversed cards by cutting the deck in half and turning one of the halves upside down before shuffling until you’re satisfied.
+Mix the cards to include reversals.
+Make sure that there are roughly 50% reversed cards by cutting the deck in half and turning one of the halves upside down before shuffling until you’re satisfied.
 If all three cards are upright, it’s a definite ‘yes’ and if all three cards are reversed, it’s a resounding ‘no.’ 1+2 of the other means a probable yes or no… a maybe in other words.

 One of the advantages of this spread is that if the first two cards don’t resonate with the situation you asked about, then you know the cards are giving you the finger about doing a yes/no reading.

-1 card quickie: You can use either of the techniques mentioned above for this.
+You can use either of the techniques mentioned above for this.
 In other words, if you go with the first technique, an upright card would be a yes and a reversal would be a no. If you go with the second technique, you will need to tune in to the energy of the card and see how that energy meets the energy of the question.
-(More on this in my article Reading the Gap Tarot Technique)
+(Or you can use this quick-reference guide)

 I prefer the latter method by far.
 And yes, it takes a while to master but is by far more reliable than simply going by reversals – especially for the 1 card draw.